SPA Authentication Guide

 This means the server automatically handles most race conditions without client-side coordination.

-Client-Side Best Practice (Optional)
+Client-Side Best Practice (recommended)

 // Serialize refresh requests (recommended but not required)